wp-plugins/insert-or-embed-adobe-captivate-content-into-wp/readme.txt

 The uploaded content is saved into a folder on your site.
 Thus, your uploaded content will not be removed if you delete this plugin.

 == Changelog ==
-= 2.0 =Added multi-site or network supportAdded support for custom lightbox sizingAdded support for custom launch buttonsAdded themesAdded the ability to disable scroll bars when you launch with a lightboxAdded support for custom transitions in the default lightboxAdded support for the Nivo lightboxAdded support for custom transitions in the Nivo lightboxAdded a Dashboard that displays on the left side of the Admin panel in WordPressCrushed bugs
+= 2.1 =Added missing files that were causing problems= 2.0 =Added multi-site or network supportAdded support for custom lightbox sizingAdded support for custom launch buttonsAdded themesAdded the ability to disable scroll bars when you launch with a lightboxAdded support for custom transitions in the default lightboxAdded support for the Nivo lightboxAdded support for custom transitions in the Nivo lightboxAdded a Dashboard that displays on the left side of the Admin panel in WordPressCrushed bugs
 = 1.0 =
-Initial version.== Upgrade Notice === 2.0 =Added a ton of features including multi-site support, custom lightbox sizing, themes, and much more.
+Initial version.== Upgrade Notice === 2.1 =Added missing files that caused misc issue= 2.0 =Added a ton of features including multi-site support, custom lightbox sizing, themes, and much more.